shreyak1911/Digit_Recognizer/README.md

 ### How to run
 -  Save all the files in the same folder
--  Run the training file by giving the following command:  python3 dr_train.py
+-  Run the training file by giving the following command:
+'''bash
+python3 dr_train.py
+'''
--  After the training is complete, run the testing file:   python3 dr_test.py
+-  After the training is complete, run the testing file:
+'''bash
+python3 dr_test.py
+'''
 -  The model, weights and the solution file will be saved in the same folder.